 As a longtime vegan, I often get asked how I avoid leather and where I get shoes.
 Honestly I never have a problem finding vegan shoes, even at regular shoe stores.
 There seem to always be either canvas, synthetic or faux leather options.
 They're also usually a lot cheaper than the leather ones.
 (And way less dead!)

 Admittedly, I'm not one for fashion.
-But I am a full-time traveler and I do often have to supplement my tiny wardrobe to adjust for all the changing seasons or countries or landscapes that I find myself in.
-This often means buying outdoor gear like shoes.
+But I am a full-time traveler and every now and then I have to supplement my tiny wardrobe to adjust for all the changing seasons or countries or landscapes that I find myself in.
 Lately, I have been on the hunt for boots.
-I expect to see some cold weather pretty soon and most likely rain and snow as well.

 I just wore these boots out on a hike in Cornwall in the rain and wow, I love them.
 They're lined with a woven microfibre so they keep your legs and toesies warm.
 They have sturdy rubber soles so you can literally climb up rocks.
 (Disclaimer: these are not actual climbing boots; don't do stupid things like me.)